zd2horton/secondtest/_posts/2025-03-01-GameplayProgrammingNew.md

 ```

 <p style="text-align: center;">
-The following is the new logic, triggering after each colour has been used.
-As the correct order is a constant, the final string can be directly checked with it. </p>
+The following new logic triggers once each colour is sent.
+The correct order does not vary, so it can compared reliably. </p>

 ```cs
  private void Update()